Speech · Vision · Voice — live today, pay-per-use

 See Qwen3-ASR → →Document vision · OCR

-See Mistral OCR → →Text-to-speech + voice cloning
+See olmOCR-2 → →Text-to-speech + voice cloning

 Alibaba's open-weight voice cloning model.
 3-second clones, 97 ms latency, Apache 2.0.

-See Piper → →Voice cloning API
+See Qwen3-TTS → →Voice cloning API

 Clone a voice with a 5–10 second sample, then use it like any other TTS voice.